Zi9/PyM3G/README.md

 A small library to parse JSR 184 format .m3g files.
 These files are mostly used in J2ME mobile games.

+## This repo is archived.
+For the latest code check out [this fork](https://github.com/BaalNetbek/PyM3G/)

 ### Example usage
 ---
 Included is a small demo utility to print out all the properties of a .m3g file when the module is called directly: